Average annual employer sponsored insurance deductible

 Related Products

-Despite pandemic-related decreases, ESI still represents the primary source of health insurance coverage for a majority of the U.S. population (54.7%, or approximately 182.3 million people in 2023).
-This new report from SHADAC researchers uses estimates from the Medical Expenditure Panel Survey-Insurance Component (MEPS-IC), produced by the Agency for Healthcare Research and Quality (AHRQ), to look at national and state-level ESI data in 2023 with 2022 as a comparison.
+In the latest brief from a long-running series, SHADAC researchers use estimates from the Medical Expenditure Panel Survey-Insurance Component (MEPS-IC), produced by the Agency for Healthcare Research and Quality (AHRQ), to look at national and state-level ESI access, enrollment, and cost data in 2024 as compared to the prior year.